apioo/fusio-docs/docs/backend/api/routes.md

 ## Path

 The path can contain variable path fragments.
-It is possible to access these fragments inside an action.
+These fragments can be accessed inside an action.
 The following list describes the syntax.

 * `/product`